jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     ssh/scp server and client
     perl and a number of commonly used modules

+The *console-image* has a line

+    inherit core-image

+which is `poky-fido/meta/classes/core-image.bbclass` and pulls in some required base packages.

 #### qt5-image

 This image includes the `console-image` and adds `Qt 5.4.2` with the associated development headers and `qmake`.